-HUBzero® is an open source software platform for building powerful websites that host analytical tools, publish data, share resources, collaborate and build communities in a single web-based ecosystem.
-Initially created by researchers at Purdue University in conjunction with the NSF-sponsored Network for Computational Nanotechnology to support nanoHUB.org, the HUBzero® platform now supports over 60+ science gateways built from the HUBzero® platform with a collective of over 2 million visitors a year.
+Hubzero® is an open source software platform for building powerful websites that host analytical tools, publish data, share resources, collaborate and build communities in a single web-based ecosystem.
+Initially created by researchers in the NSF-sponsored Network for Computational Nanotechnology to support nanoHUB.org, the Hubzero® platform now supports science gateways from a variety of disciplines built from the Hubzero® platform with a collective of over 2 million visitors a year.

 Create datasets and interactive simulation tools using RStudio, Jupyter Notebooks, and other Web Applications

 Publish research products including, datasets, tools, and white papers, through a step-by-step guided system